Hedge Ratio Definition

 There are several different advantages of this ratio, providing the opportunity for the investors.
 Some of the advantages of the Hedge ratio are as follows:

 - Parties that are involved in the practices of the aggressive hedging use hedge ratio as the guideline for the purpose of estimation and optimization of the performance of the asset.

-- The hedge ratio is easy to calculate and evaluate as it involves the use of the two parameters which are Value of the Hedge Position and the value of the Total Exposure
+- The hedge ratio is easy to calculate and evaluate as it involves the use of the two parameters, which are the Value of the Hedge Position and the value of the Total Exposure.

 - With the help of the hedge ratio, an investor can have an understanding of their exposure at the time of establishing a position.